remnoteio/twtterbotplugin/README.md

 ### Connecting Your Twitter

 1. Install the plugin and press the "CONNECT" button in the popup
-2. Reply to any tweet with @rem_note, or share the tweet in a Twitter DM to @rem_note
+2. Reply to any tweet with @RemNoteBot, or share the tweet in a Twitter DM to @RemNoteBot

 ### Twitter Commands